alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

 ### Notes
 * **Notes from chat w.
 Malvika**
   * part of preparing a community for sunsetting is gathering together the knowledge that was uncovered/gathered in my role
-  * how to leave a narrative of:
+  * How to leave a narrative of:
     - why we started it
     - what we achieved
     - what the learnings were